makma/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ---
 templateKey: long-form-content
 metadata:
-  title: How the Web Audio API is used for browser fingerprinting
+  title: How the Web Audio API is used for audio fingerprinting
   url: https://fingerprintjs.com/blog/audio-fingerprinting
   image: /img/uploads/audio-fp-hero.png
   description: Audio Fingerprinting is used to uniquely identify visitors without